 Think of your air filter as the lungs of your HVAC system.
 It breathes in the air from your home, trapping dust, pollen, and other particles before they can get into the sensitive parts of your air conditioner or back into the air you breathe.
 It’s a small component that does a massive job.
 Keeping it clean is one of the simplest and most effective things you can do to maintain your AC.
 A clean filter not only helps your system run more efficiently but also plays a huge role in the quality of the air inside your home.
 Let’s walk through exactly what you need to know to keep your filters fresh and your system running smoothly all summer long.

-How Often to Change Your Filter
+How Often Should You Change Your Air Filter?

 The golden rule is to change your air filter every one to three months, but this isn't a one-size-fits-all schedule.
 If you have furry friends shedding dander or family members with allergies, you’ll want to check it monthly.
 The same goes for those hot Corpus Christi summers when your AC is working overtime.
 A quick visual check is your best bet.
 If the filter looks gray and clogged with dust, it’s time for a new one.
 Regularly changing your filter is a key step in maintaining good indoor air quality and keeping your system efficient.

-Choose the Right Type of Filter
+How to Choose the Right Air Filter

 Grabbing any old filter off the shelf is a common mistake.
 Air filters aren’t universal, and using the wrong size or type can restrict airflow and strain your system.
 Before you head to the store, check your AC unit’s manual or look for the size printed on the side of your current filter.
 You'll also see a MERV rating, which stands for Minimum Efficiency Reporting Value.
 A higher MERV rating means the filter can trap smaller particles, but be careful.
 A filter that’s too restrictive can be just as bad as a dirty one.
 If you're unsure which filter is best for your system, our team is always happy to help answer your questions.